 My husband, Tony, is Italian.
 His family has lived in the United States for five generations, but once Italian, always Italian.
-A few years ago, we found out about a fun law in Italy that allows descendants of Italian emigrants to come back and claim citizenship.
-All you need is a genealogical paper trail proving that you have a direct Italian line and nobody in it ever renounced their Italian citizenship.
-So we spent many hours on this helpful website and several months collecting birth, death, and marriage certificates for Tony and all his ancestors.
-We went all the way back to Great-great-grandfather Domenico Bodrero and his wife, Henriette Chatelain, who joined the LDS Church in the mid-19th century, sailed to America, and then crossed the plains with the pioneers to settle in a little mountain valley in Utah.
+In 2007 we found out about a law in Italy that allows descendants of Italian emigrants to come back and claim citizenship.
+All you need is a genealogical paper trail proving that you have a direct Italian line and nobody in it ever broke the line by renouncing their Italian citizenship (i.e. by being naturalised in a foreign country) before the next generation was born.
+So we spent many hours scouring discussion forums online and several months collecting birth, death, and marriage certificates for Tony and all his ancestors.
+We went all the way back to Great-great-grandfather Domenico Bodrero and his wife, Henriette Chatelain, who joined the Mormon Church in the mid-19th century, sailed to America, and then crossed the plains with the pioneers to settle in a little mountain valley in Utah.

 Once we had all the documents, we were ready to make the move.
 It is possible to apply for recognition of Italian citizenship at a consulate in the United States, but it takes years, and we were impatient to be in Italy.
 So we bought one-way plane tickets, packed up our two toddlers and all our precious documents, and landed in Italy, speaking virtually no Italian.
 Seven gruelling months later, we had done enough convincing, waiting, begging, and praying for the paperwork to finally be completed, and we could even speak passable Italian.